KeshavCh0udhary/RJPOLICE_HACK_1527_THE-BRAINIACS_8/README.md

 1. Deep - This is the root folder.

-2. Project-Setup.txt - In this file, we've written all the necessary steps to run this project.
+2. Project - Setup.txt - In this file, we've written all the necessary steps to run this project.

 3. Requirements.txt - Python libraries needed for this project.